A range of government and non-government organisations in the community can assist schools in supporting refugee students and their families.

 Homework and tutorial assistance

 The Refugee Action Support (RAS) Program places university student tutors in schools, provides after school tuition and in-school assistance to refugee students to develop their literacy skills.
 The Refugee Action Support partnerships are joint initiatives of the NSW Department of Education, the Australian Literacy and Numeracy Foundation and a number of universities.
-Universities involved in partnerships are University of Western Sydney, University of Sydney and Charles Sturt University.

 Mentoring support helps refugee students engage in school life, progress in their studies and plan their transition to further education by developing skills such as study and research skills, awareness of school and university cultures in Australia.